-The monitoring position located far away from the potential influence of the Heliport the day time levels were in line with the criteria in BS 8233:2014 for an urban residence.
-The difference between in internal and external long term averaged noise level 12 dBA, was as expected for summer conditions having a window ajar.
-Only a minimal number of Exceedances were measured.
+This monitoring location was situated far from the Heliport.
+As such, as expected the day time levels were in line with the criteria in BS 8233:2014 for an urban residence.
+The difference between in internal and external long term averaged noise level 11.2 dBA, was as expected for summer conditions, the windows being ajar.
+Only a minimal number of exceedances were measured.

-Table VII: Percentage of Days where there was a risk of adverse health effects due to Noise in the Queen’s Club Gardens area
+Table VII: Percentage of Days where there was a risk of adverse health effects due to noise according to ProPG guidance in the Queen’s Club Gardens